GoCD Developer Documentation

 - Mercurial

-- Helix Core Server (
+- Perforce Helix Core Server (

-will likely work, version doesn't have to match) - Apache Ant
+2025.2specific version required) & Perforce Client (2022.1+will likely work, version doesn't have to match)

-- Ruby w/ Rake (pre-installed on MacOS)
+- Rake/Ruby (pre-installed on MacOS)

 - NAnt (Windows-only)